Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

 In Summary, be a wary shopper when you consider a Hybrid.

-If you need something to go to the supermarket down the road, get a Hybrid.
+If you need something to go to the supermarket down the road, get an Electric car (or maybe a Hybrid?)
+Hybrid.

-If you need something to drive a limited distance to work each day, get a Hybrid.
+If you need something to drive a limited distance to work each day, then get an Electric Car (or maybe a Hybrid).

 But, if you need to travel any decent distances in this great country of ours?
 You had best consider staying with a gas-powered vehicle.